alfredomartinezjr/wosostats/resources/definitions.md

 A lost aerial duel should be logged for both players when they both had a reasonable chance at winning the ball but ended up mistiming their jump.

+If a player loses an aerial duel, the defending player who won that aerial duel must have that "aerial.won" action logged in the "def.action" column.

 Example 1: [http://i.imgur.com/EspvEYN.gif](http://i.imgur.com/EspvEYN.gif)

 Mallory Pugh, the player in white, and Steph Houghton, the player in red, both have a reasonable chance at winning this launched pass, but neither really manages to get off a good jump, due to running into each other, even though it was a winnable ball in the air for both of them.
 This goes down as an "aerial.lost" for the "possessing" player (due to the ball still being in "possession" of the team in white), and also an "aerial.lost" for the defending player.
 On the spreadsheet, this action would look like the following (certain columns have been hidden to better show this):